 In the long haul, he’s likely going to make his way up, to the top of the ladder.

 Tips for Esports Beginners to Make a Living

-Alright, looking at the top gamers (and their earnings) you may now be itching to drop out of school, or quit your job, to dedicate your life to gaming too.
+Alright, looking at the top gamers (and their earnings) you may now be itching to drop out of school, make a mid-30’s career change, or quit your job to dedicate your life to gaming too.

 Don’t do that.
 Don’t burn your bridges to enter the gaming space.
 That could be the ultimate step though.

 First, to make a start, begin with what you already have and what you can do easily.